wavetermdev/jte/README.md

 * **timeout** -- (number) for commands with an "rpcid" this is the timeout for the command (milliseconds).  optional, if not present, there may be some default timeout.
 * **cont** -- (boolean) for either requests or responses.  setting "cont" to be true means that additional request packets (with the same rpcid) or additional response packets (with the same resid) are forthcoming.  these packets can have differing formats from the initial packet, and need not contain the same "command" field.  optional, if not present, assumed to be `false`.
 * **error** -- (string) for responses, indicates that an error has occurred (should not be combined with "cont".  generally an error indicates an end of the stream).  optional, if not present, indicates no error.
-* **datatype** -- (string).  optional type hint for the data.  this is never needed for initial command packets (as the initial command should be strongly typed).  we may need it as a hint for streaming requests or responses where the following packets might be part of a type union.  having this field in the protocol may help with efficiently decoding data (in some languages).  specifically for binary data the value "binary" is reserved (must be paired with data64).
+* **datatype** -- (string).  optional type hint for the data.  this is never needed for initial command packets (as the initial command should be strongly typed).  we may need it as a hint for streaming requests or responses where the following packets might be part of a type union.  having this field in the protocol may help with efficiently decoding data (in some languages).
 * **data** -- (any) the payload for the command, or the payload for the response.
-* **data64** -- (string) base64 encoded payload data.
-When data64 is present, data should not be present.
-We allow base64 encoding when the data might contain binary sequences that might be problematic for the terminal to read.  also when encoding binary data (like files or image data).  normally data64 should be base64 decoded and then JSON parsed.  if the "datatype" field is present, and set to "binary" then data64 is just to be base64 decoded (not JSON parsed) and passed as a byte-array (or language equivalent) to consumer.

 ## Detecting Support / Capabilities